-Table 9: Policies
+Table 10: Policies

-Planning, Policies & Strategies How it Relates to Public Health and Safety Enforcement Policy This Policy was last reviewed in 2017.
-It dictates how staff will apply the enforcement powers allocated to Council and endeavours to create a consistent, fair and appropriate enforcement regime.

-Planning, Policies & Strategies How it Relates to Public Health and Safety Dog Control Policy This Policy is made under the Dog Control Act and explains how Council will discharge its duties under that Act and its associated Bylaw.
-It was last reviewed in 2014 and will be reviewed at the same time as any review of the Dog Control Bylaw.
+Planning, Policies and Strategies How it Relates to Public Health and Safety Enforcement Policy This Policy was last reviewed in 2017.
+It dictates how staff will apply the enforcement powers allocated to the Council and endeavours to create a consistent, fair and appropriate enforcement regime.
+An enforcement Aide Memoir to support this Policy is currently in draft form.
+Dog Control Policy This Policy is made under the Dog Control Act and explains how the Council will discharge its duties under that Act and its associated Bylaw.
+It was partially reviewed in 2020 and will be fully reviewed at the same time as any review of the Dog Control Bylaw (currently 2024).
 Local Alcohol Policy This Policy is made under the sale and Supply of Alcohol Act 2012.
-Through a LAP the community is able to: Ilimit the location of licensed premises in particular areas or near certain types of facilities, such as in specific neighbourhoods or near schools or churches; Ilimit the density of licensed premises by specifying whether new licences or types of licences should be issued in a particular area: particular area; impose conditions on groups of licences, such as a "one-way door" condition that would allow patrons to leave premises but not enter or re-enter after a certain time; recommend discretionary conditions for licences; restrict or extend the default maximum trading hours set in the Act.
+Through a LAP the community is able to: Limit the location of licensed premises in particular areas or near certain types of facilities, such as in specific neighbourhoods or near schools or churches.
+Limit the density of licensed premises by specifying whether new licenses or types of licenses should be issued in a particular area.
+Impose conditions on groups of licenses, such as a "one-way door" condition that would allow patrons to leave premises but not enter or re-enter after a certain time.
+Recommend discretionary conditions for licenses.
+Restrict or extend the default maximum trading hours set in the Act.
+This Policy was reviewed in 2020.
 Local Approved Psychoactive Products Policy This Policy is made under the Psychoactive Substances Act 2013.
-The purposes of this Policy are: to minimise the harm to the community caused by psychoactive substances by limiting the location and density of the retailers of approved products. to ensure that Council and the community have influence over the location and density of retailers of approved products in the District. to minimise the potential for adverse effects from the sale of psychoactive products in residential areas, near recreational facilities and other inappropriate locations. to minimise the exposure and potential for harm to sensitive communities, such as children and families, from the sale of psychoactive products.
-Gambling Venues Policy This Policy is made under the The Gambling Act 2003 and the Racing Act 2003.
-Its purpose is: to minimise the harm to the community caused by gambling. to allow those who wish to participate in gaming machine or New Zealand Racing Board racing or sports betting to do so safely and responsibly within the District. to ensure that Council and the community have influence over the provision of new gambling in the District. to control the growth of gaming machine gambling in the Tasman District by limiting the maximum number of non- casino gaming machines permitted in Tasman District.
+The purposes of this Policy are: To minimise the harm to the community caused by psychoactive substances by limiting the location and density of the retailers of approved products.
+To ensure that the Council and the community have influence over the location and density of retailers of approved products in the District.
+To minimise the potential for adverse effects from the sale of psychoactive products in residential areas, near recreational facilities and other inappropriate locations.
+To minimise the exposure and potential for harm to sensitive communities, such as children and families, from the sale of psychoactive products.

+Planning, Policies and Strategies How it Relates to Public Health and Safety Gambling Venues Policy This Policy is made under the The Gambling Act 2003 and the Racing Act 2003.
+Its purpose is: To minimise the harm to the community caused by gambling.
+To allow those who wish to participate in gaming machine or New Zealand Racing Board racing or sports betting to do so safely and responsibly within the District.
+To ensure that the Council and the community have influence over the provision of new gambling in the District.
+To control the growth of gaming machine gambling in the Tasman District by limiting the maximum number of non- casino gaming machines permitted in Tasman District.
+This Policy was reviewed in December 2019.